graphql-java/java-dataloader/README.md

             }
 ```

  This is important consideration.
-By using `dataloader` you have batched up the request for N keys in a list of keys that can be retrieved at one time.
+By using `dataloader` you have batched up the requests for N keys in a list of keys that can be
+ retrieved at one time.

- If you don't have batch backing services, then you cant be as efficient as possible if you then have to make N calls for each key.
+ If you don't have batched backing services, then you cant be as efficient as possible as you will have to make N calls for each key.

  ```java
         BatchLoader<Long, User> lessEfficientUserBatchLoader = new BatchLoader<Long, User>() {